How many sessions will I need?

 eating disorders in athletes, pre/post bariatric/lapband and/or plastic surgery, body changes during/post pregnancy, and body dysmorphic disorder.
 Oftentimes anxiety and mood disorders (including depression) accompany food issues, and these will be addressed throughout treatment as well.

 How do I know my care will be kept confidential?

 When you call or email to make an appointment, you will speak directly to me or to my confidential voicemail.
-All HIPAA guidelines and confidentiality policies are followed to the greatest extent of the law.
-All clients are asked to sign strict confidentiality notices that protect your privacy and your right to confidential treatment even while waiting in the waiting area.
-In the event that you choose to use health insurance to help cover costs, only the bare minimum identifying information will be used to cover the identified service(s).
+All clients are asked to sign confidentiality notices that protect your privacy and your right to confidential treatment even while waiting in the waiting area.
+In the event that you choose to use health insurance to help cover costs, only the minimum identifying information will be used to cover the identified service(s).
 Telehealth services are conducted through an encrypted platform.
 You must sign a release in order for me to release or receive information from any person or agency.